rjshap/AutoSharesAPI/README.md

 * Trade from any where functionality
 * Paper trading/simulated trading mode

-Find more information about features of AutoShares here: https://autoshares.com
+Find more information about the features of AutoShares here: https://autoshares.com